 Suffolk is one of several counties in England that really strives to offer the best of all worlds.
 It really succeeds, too!
 This is a region that’s primed and ready to offer you all kinds of dog walking fun, meaning now really is the time to start thinking about hunting down the dog walks in the area.
 From coast to country and all the forestry you can handle, it’s also a great county to traverse if you are interested in taking a look at the beaches and countryside in Norfolk, too.
 Many of the dog friendly Suffolk cottages are situated close to the coats, market towns and quaint villages allowing for plenty of activities.

 Chances are, there are always going to be plenty of places and scenes for you and your dogs to explore and enjoy in the Suffolk area.
 If you’re not sure of where to head to next when you take a break here, make sure to read up on our guide to pet friendly days out in Suffolk.
+If your also not sure where to stay, we have a range of Suffolk dog friendly hot tub cottage holidays.

 Otherwise, take note of all the brilliant dog walks and trails we list for you above!
 This is really only scratching the surface, as there is an awful lot out there – take your time and hunt down some breezy walks that you and your pup can enjoy heading down again and again.
 Dog walking in Suffolk is ripe for the experiencing!